 A basic nutrient-dense diet emphasizes lean proteins, lots of vegetables, some fruits, healthy fats, and sprouted whole grains.
 Hair is made up of protein, so eating more high quality protein such as wild salmon, sprouted legumes and grains, free range meats and eggs, and other good protein sources can be helpful.
 Increase your intake of omega-3 fatty acids (found in wild salmon, sardines, walnuts, flax and chia seeds), which are good for scalp and hair health.

-Sometimes hair loss can stem from an iron deficiency, so look to green leafy vegetables.
+Sometimes hair loss can stem from an iron deficiency, so adding green leafy vegetables can help you boost your iron intake.
 (Beef can provide iron, but can also drive production of sebum, which has been linked to hair loss, so it’s best eaten in moderation.)
 Some people experiencing hair loss may also have deficiencies of zinc.
 This essential mineral can be found in cashews, spinach, beans, mushrooms, oysters, flax seeds and other foods.

 Some diseases and medical treatments can cause hair loss.
 Drugs can also play a role, so check with your physician.
 Blood thinners, birth control pills, and antidepressants have all been linked to alopecia.
 Generally, these only impair hair growth temporarily.
 After the prescription is stopped, hair will often grow back.